eigenfoo/old-eigenfoo.github.io/_posts/2018-1-30-lupi_intro.md

 are estimated).

 But what's the point of this second feature space?
 How does it help us?
-Vapnik terms this problem _knowledge transfer_: it's well and good for us to learn from the privileged information, but it's all for naught if we can't use this newfound knowledge in the test phase.
+Vapnik terms this problem _knowledge transfer_: it's all well and good for us to learn from the privileged information, but it's all for naught if we can't use this newfound knowledge in the test phase.

 The way knowledge transfer is resolved here is by assuming that _examples in the